Cosmocloud/documentation/docs/application-layer/environments/update-environment.md

 ### Navigate to the Environment Listing Page

 - From the main dashboard, click on the `Environments` section.
-You'll see a list of all your environments, including `Production,` `Staging,` `Development,` and any custom environments that you have created.
+You'll see a list of all your environments, including `Production,` `Staging,` `Development,` and any `Custom` environments that you have created.

 ### Select the Environment to Update

 - Find the environment you want to update in the list and click on it's name.
-This will redirect you to the `Environment Details` page specific to that environment.
+This will redirect you to the `Environment Details` page of that environment.

 ### Explore the Editable Sections